 Members of the Nominating Panel review all submitted application materials and references.

 In early August, the Nominating Panel identifies potential candidates, based on the review of submitted applications and references.
-Potential candidates are interviewed in groups of 3–4 people; all interviews are held at the NAEYC Headquarters in Washington, DC, in mid to late September.
-The group interviews are used to determine the slate of candidates for the 2013 NAEYC Governing Board election; participation in the interview process is mandatory in order to be considered for the slate.
+Potential candidates are interviewed in groups of 3–4 people; all interviews are held at the NAEYC Headquarters in Washington, DC.
+September 18-19, 2015.
+The group interviews are used to determine the slate of candidates for the 2016 NAEYC Governing Board election; participation in the interview process is mandatory in order to be considered for the slate.

 Approval of the Slate